G. Turner Howard III: Sports career

 After being honorably discharged from the Army, Howard began his professional tennis career, winning several Tennessee State Championships and the Southern Men's Championship.
 He was named to the U.S. Junior Davis Cup squad and competed at Wimbledon and the US Open.
 Howard attained a US Men's Singles ranking in the Top 20 and Doubles ranking in the Top 5 with Tom Mozur.
 Due to a shoulder injury, Howard retired from professional tennis but soon decided to compete in long distance running.
 He achieved a 2:38 time in the 26.2 mile marathon and finished in the top 10% of the Boston Marathon.
 Later, at the age of 50, Howard took up Masters road cycling, winning several Tennessee State titles, gold in the cycling National Championships, and bronze in the U.C.I.
 World Championships in Austria.
 Howard was inducted into the Greater Knoxville Sports Hall of Fame in 2000, the Tennessee Tennis Hall of Fame in 2008, and the Greater Chattanooga Sports Hall of Fame in 2012.

 Professional career

 Howard taught English at his high school alma mater, The McCallie School, where he also helped coach two state champion tennis teams.

 He has served for many years as a Presbyterian pastor in the Knoxville area.

 Howard founded his legal practice, the Law Offices of G. Turner Howard III, in 2000, and is currently the sole proprietor.

+Howard is now listed as counsel with the Garza Law firm.